Silpa1/MC_SC_comparison_of_algorithms/README.md

 1. Run the mirt-main/setup.m: L+S-Lin code requires the Matlab version of the Michigan Image Reconstruction Toolbox (MIRT).

+2. Load the .mat files in the Dataset folder (Copy and paste the .mat files in the same folder contating the files).

-2. Run Main_comparison_of_algorithm.m: This run all the 5 algorithms and calculate NMSE (Normalized Mean Square Error), Time required and Similarity index and save these results in Comparison_error.txt [Error(Time)] amd Comparison_sim.txt [sim(Time)].
+3. Run Main_comparison_of_algorithm.m: This run all the 5 algorithms and calculate NMSE (Normalized Mean Square Error), Time required and Similarity index and save these results in Comparison_error.txt [Error(Time)] amd Comparison_sim.txt [sim(Time)].

 ===================================================================================